-Fiscal decentralization is now widely recognized as a mechanism that governments can use to stimulate economic development.
-Over the last 25 years, the Tobago House of Assembly (THA) has enjoyed increasing levels of fiscal autonomy from the Central Government of Trinidad and Tobago.
-However, although significant progress has been made to stimulate economic activity on the island, there remain some fundamental challenges that must be addressed in the interest of Tobago's development.
-It is widely believed that these challenges are related to the nature and form of the decentralization process.
-In this context, this paper examines the main issues in the decentralization process between the Central Government in Trinidad and Tobago and how they evolved.
-More importantly, the paper examines the major fiscal policy challenges facing Tobago as a sub-regional economy and makes recommendations for confronting these challenges.
-The paper does this by looking at the challenges in two broad categories, namely, the expenditure-related challenges and the revenue-related challenges.
-As a background to all this, the paper examines the main characteristics of the decentralization process in Latin America and the Caribbean and the main advantages and disadvantages of fiscal decentralization.
+Abstract: Fiscal decentralization is now widely recognized as a mechanism that governments can use to stimulate economic development.
+Over the last 25 years, Tobago has enjoyed increasing levels of fiscal autonomy from the Central Government in Trinidad with the establishment of the Tobago House of Assembly However, although significant progress has been made to stimulate economic activity on the island, there remain some fundamental challenges that must be addressed in the interest of Tobago's development.
+In this context, this paper examines the main issues in the decentralization process between the Central Government in Trinidad and Tobago and how they evolved. importantly, the paper examines the major fiscal policy challenges facing Tobago as a sub-regional economy and makes recommendations to confront these challenges.
+The paper does this by looking at the challenges in two broad categories, namely, the expenditure related challenges and the revenue related As a background to all this, the paper examines the main challenges. characteristics of the decentralization process in Latin America and the Caribbean and the main advantages and disadvantages of fiscal decentralization.
 It argues that although decentralization can be justified on purely economic grounds, political circumstances have exerted the greatest influence on the process.